floooh/flohofwoe.www/demos.md

 title: flohofwoe.net
 ---

-## Nebula3/emscripten Demos
+## Nebula3 Web Demos

-These are Nebula3 engine demos cross-compiled to Javascript+WebGL using
+These are Nebula3 engine demos using <a href="https://github.com/kripken/emscripten" target="_blank">emscripten</a>
-<a href="https://github.com/kripken/emscripten" target="_blank">emscripten</a>.
-Please use
-an uptodate WebGL-enabled browser (Chrome or Firefox)
+and <a href="http://www.gonacl.com" target="_blank">PNaCl</a>.

+The emscripten demos are compiled to <a href="http://asmjs.org/spec/latest/" target="_blank">asm.js</a> and should run on any browser with proper WebGL support, with Firefox and Chrome being the best options.

+The PNaCl demos will only run in a very recent Google Chrome (at least v.29), and you may have to enable PNaCl support manually.
+See <a href="http://www.chromium.org/nativeclient/pnacl/building-and-testing-portable-native-client" target="_blank">here</a> for
+details on how this works.
+At the time of writing, enabling PNaCl was a bit hit-or-miss in Chrome Canary v.31, you may have to restart the browser several times, and first startup takes a while (around 1 minute).

 All assets used by courtesy of <a href="http://www.drakensang.com" target="_blank">Drakensang Online</a>, the game I'm working on during day time.